 Alcohol, Tobacco, Marijuana and Prescription Opioids Composite Ranking

-DATA NOTES: The percentile of the consumption risk scores.
-The consumption risk scores were calculated using standardized indicators in the alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption and consequence.
-Cartography: Irina Sharkova.
+DATA NOTES: The percentile of the composite risk scores.
+The composite risk scores were calculated using standardized indicators in the alcohol, tobacco, marijuana and prescription opioids (ATMO) consumption and consequence.
+Cartography: Irina Sharkova and Steve Leibenguth.